campanam/vcf2aln/README.md

 `cd vcf2aln`
 `chmod +x vcf2aln.rb`

 Optionally, vcf2aln.rb can be placed within the users $PATH so that it can be executed from any location.
-Depending on your operating system, you may need to change the shebang lines in the script (first line starting with #!) to specify the path of your Ruby executable.
+Depending on your operating system, you may need to change the shebang line in the script (first line starting with #!) to specify the path of your Ruby executable.

 ## Input
 vcf2aln requires an all-sites VCF (e.g. such as one produced using EMIT_ALL_SITES in the [Genome Analysis Toolkit](https://software.broadinstitute.org/gatk/)).